usnavy/Navy-Design-Guide/design-philosophy.md

 ### Good Design builds Long-Term Relationships

 We value the familiarity and trust placed in us.
 We acknowledge the Navy heritage of iconic design and history with subtle references.
-We believe in active caring, and we recognize the need to speak to everyone and the individual.
+We believe in active caring, we recognize the need to speak to everyone and the individual.

 <hr>